Equbuxu/mine/readme.md

 # An advanced mining program for ComputerCraft Turtles

-This program is capable of mining an arbitrary area while removing lava, automatically refueling itself, bringing the mined items into one place, and more (no auto torches though sandly).
+This program is capable of mining an arbitrary area while removing lava, automatically refueling itself, bringing the mined items into one place, and more (no auto torches though sadly).

 ## Basic usage